Nailsworth C of E Primary School

 These are the writing expectations in Year 6:

 Rather than having a ‘reading day’ the children will take part in Guided Reading activities on a daily basis.
 These activities will involve a mixture of reading with adults as well as individual reading activities.
-Your child is welcome to change their books as soon as they are ready to (by putting them in a box in the class room at the start of the day).
+Your child is welcome to change their books as soon as they are ready to.
 We ask that the children bring their books in every day so they can be heard read as often as possible.

 Taking time to read with your child at home each day and to hear them read to you is both important for them and a lovely way to spend time with your child.
 Try to make sure you’re in a quiet comfortable place before you start and not rushed.
 Please do encourage your child to get their reading book changed regularly – it really helps with their progress.